orbitmines/archive/projects/PENDING (2027?+) ; Physics (& Hardware).md

 - "Hyperdistance Oracles in hypergraphs" seems obvious from the perspective of Ray? ; it's just traversing `.self` from some perspective instead of other things.

 ---
+- [ ] Effectively random, like effective field equations, some idea from ignorance in the sense that: "might as well be truely random".  - unable to understand structure..

+---

 - [ ] Possible as an example: Rabin-Scoot theorem Jonathan tweeted which I first found (while browsing rust docs???) - Apply the inconsistency argument here, does it still make sense??